youmebangbang/deepvoice-model-utilities/README.md

 # FORMATTING OF TRAINING AND VALIDATION .CSV FILES

 Entries are deliminated with the | character.
 No quotes around text.
+Split at least 50 entries from your training.csv into your validation.csv

 For Tacotron 2: